RupeshKumar4511/Web-Designing-and-Development/README.md

 console.log(evenNumbers); // Output: [10, 20, 30]

-/*
-reduce method: It returns a single value.
+// reduce method: It returns a single value.
 It is used when we want a single value from an array like sum,average,maximum,minimum.
-*/
-// const output = arr.reduce((accumulator,currentValue,index,arr) =>{
-        return accumulator + currentValue;},initial_value);

-Here intial values denotes that accomulator starts with intial value and first current value will be first element;

 const output = arr.reduce((accumulator,currentValue) =>{
         return accumulator + currentValue;
 });
 // here first time the value of accomulator is first element of array.
 // here accumulator is previous result.
-// first time currentvalue will be first  element of array.
+// first time currentvalue will be second element of array.

+// const output = arr.reduce((accumulator,currentValue,index,arr) =>{
+        return accumulator + currentValue;},initial_value);

+// Here intial values denotes that accomulator starts with intial value and first currentValue will be first element;

 // arr.sort()